-Ascona Group to move all 37 sites to Nisa
+Ascona Group to transfer all 37 of its sites to Nisa Retail

 Retail trading director at Ascona, Paul Stoddart added: “We are delighted to be partnering with Nisa and looking forward to improving our retail convenience offering across our entire estate.
 This new supply agreement will increase our product range and availability with the ability to stock the Co-op own-label range."

 “Our customers will enjoy an improved instore offering in line with our retail strategy as our network increases across the UK in the coming months.
-This new convenience offering will enable our stores to remain competitive in an ever more challenging market environment and ultimately exceed customer expectations”.
+This new convenience offering will enable our stores to remain competitive in an ever more challenging market environment and ultimately exceed customer expectations.”

 Want more stories like this in your inbox?